santhoshbethi/myFocus_Chrome_extension/README.md

 - Single toggle: Focus mode
   - Shows your goal as a subtle banner on pages
   - Automatically analyzes every page against your goal (no extra clicks)
+- Focus session timer with presets (15/30/45/60 min) and a live ⏳ countdown on the banner
 - Popup: Relevance is always visible; Summary is hidden behind a collapsible section
 - Concise English summary (Markdown-like) when AI is available
 - Relevance score (0–100) and READ/SKIP recommendation with strict guardrails